paulsalaan/PaulSalaan/README.md

 ## 🔨 What I'm Working On
 - Learning how databases are structured and organized.
 - Learning about APIs and how to use them.
-- Practicing web development using React.
+- Practicing web development using React and a little bit of backend.
 - Growing my skills in UI/UX design and using javascript.

 ## 🗣️ Let's Interact